-Because of this strong belief that work and life hardly can be combined in harmony, most employees demand a work-life-balance, in which both parts are factually detached from each other.
+Because of this strong belief that work and life hardly can be combined in harmony, most employees demand a work-life balance, in which both parts are factually detached from each other.
 And since those who have to work for a living do not always have a free choice, nobody should be forced to work on something or for somebody against their will – that’s just fair and otherwise would be called slavery.

-On the contrary it’s also fair that no employer should be forced against their will to employ people, who are not willing to work for them.
+On the contrary, it’s also fair that no employer should be forced against their will to employ people, who are not willing to work for them.
 But also this happens more than needed.
-Even employers are caught in a dependency, because without employees and suppliers few businesses can exist.
+Even employers are caught in dependency because without employees and suppliers few businesses can exist.
 Often they have to give in and take what they can get: most businesses would love to improve their ‚human capital‘, in order to have a better stance in the tough market place!
 That’s why the HR-execs are very nervous and continuously switch their policy between a trust-based or a control-based approach, in order to select and lead employees.
-Microsoft just cancelled their score system, so Yahoo is introducing it…
+Microsoft just canceled their score system, so Yahoo is introducing it…

 Seemingly most ‚dance couples‘ obviously had bad luck when they teamed up: they step on each other’s toes, can’t stand the other and can’t, despite all efforts, get into the rhythm!

 Maybe due to a lack of alternative many surrender to the situation and just keep ‚dancing’ till it’s closing time, and then rush home.
-There, in their life-time, they are finally surrounded by people who are (hopefully) the chosen partners to enjoy life.
+There, in their lifetime, they are finally surrounded by people who are (hopefully) the chosen partners to enjoy life.

-Though a quick glance into most companies will reveal people who are wobbling around in total solitude, hopping on lame disco beats stemming from their own ipods – no sign of dancing in harmony!
+Though a quick glance into most companies will reveal people who are wobbling around in total solitude, hopping on lame disco beats stemming from their own iPods – no sign of dancing in harmony!
 Why is this?

 A business undertaking must be able to convey the purpose of the undertaking – why it does, what it does – in such a clear way, that it animates the employees to co-undertake.
 If an organization only conveys what ist does, it might have the same effect as march music on dancers…